 Your doctor will discuss your treatment, its benefits and the possible side effects with you.

-In some situations, you might not have a choice of treatment because it is clear which treatment will work best.
+In some situations, you might not have a choice of treatment.
+This is because it is clear which treatment will work best.

-But you may be given a choice, especially if you have a small, early tumour.
-For example, you might be able to choose between trans-oral laser surgery (endoscopic resection) or radiotherapy.
+But your doctor may give you a choice, especially if you have a small, early tumour.
+For example, they may suggest trans-oral laser surgery (endoscopic resection) or radiotherapy.
 The outcomes of this type of surgery and radiotherapy are very similar.

 Your doctor will discuss the risks and benefits of the different options with you.

 You might have a combination of treatments.
-And you might need to see various people from the multidisciplinary team who specialise in different aspects of your treatment.
+And you might need to see various people from the multidisciplinary team.
+They all specialise in different aspects of your treatment.

-You can ask your doctor or nurse to introduce you to a patient who has had treatment if you think this would be helpful to you.
+Ask your doctor or nurse to introduce you to someone who had treatment if you think this would be helpful to you.

 You might have one or more of the following treatments: